Factbox: Countries pondering an easing of coronavirus curbs

 (For an interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.)

-ITALY, with the most COVID-19-linked deaths in Europe, is keeping the lockdown largely in place although it lifted restrictions on two categories of shops - stationers and children’s clothes - on April 14.
+ITALY, with the most COVID-19-linked deaths in Europe, lifted restrictions on two categories of shops - stationers and children’s clothes - on April 14 and the government is due to present further easing steps by April 24 that would apply from May 4.

-In SPAIN, construction and manufacturing sectors returned to work on April 13, but the government has said the nationwide confinement in force until April 26 would likely last until May.
+SPAIN’s lockdown is due to apply until May 9, with some easing, under an “asymmetric” exit lockdown phase for some regions or groups from April 27.

-FRANCE and BRITAIN, the two other European countries with more than 10,000 deaths, both plan to extend current measures.
-President Emmanuel Macron said schools and shops would gradually re-open from May 11, but restaurants, hotels, cafes and cinemas would remain shut for longer.
-British Health Minister Matt Hancock said on April 16 it was too early to lift the lockdown.
+FRANCE and BRITAIN, the two other European countries with more than 10,000 deaths, are keeping curbs in place into next month.
+French President Emmanuel Macron said schools and shops would gradually re-open from May 11, but restaurants, hotels, cafes and cinemas would remain shut for longer.
+British lockdown measures have been extended until at least May 7.

-GERMANY, Europe’s largest economy, will allow stores of up to 800 square metres (8,611 square feet), car dealers and bike shops, to reopen from April 20, while schools will reopen on May 4.
+GERMANY, Europe’s largest economy, allowed stores of up to 800 square metres (8,611 square feet), car dealers and bike shops to reopen on April 20, while schools will reopen on May 4.
+The government and heads of 16 German states will discuss how to proceed further on April 30.

 AUSTRIA let non-essential shops of up to 400 square metres (4,306 square feet), DIY shops and garden centres reopen on April 14.
 Shopping malls, hairdressers and larger stores should reopen from May 1, unless infections accelerate.
-Restaurants and hotels could reopen in stages from mid-May.
+Restaurants and hotels will re-open in mid-May at the earliest, and no public events will be held until at least late June.

 DENMARK, one of the first European countries to shut down, reopened care centres and schools for children in first to fifth grade on April 15.
 All other curbs apply at least until May 10.

-POLAND, scheduled to have a presidential election on May 10, will gradually lift lockdown measures from April 19.
-The easing will include shops but borders will remain closed until May 3.
+POLAND eased restrictions on stores from April 19 and reopened beaches, parks and forests to the public.
+Borders will remain closed until May 3.

-The UNITED STATES, which has the world’s highest infections and deaths, is inching toward a gradual resumption of business.
-President Donald Trump has cited May 1 as a target, but a 50-state patchwork of policies is likely, with many state governors forming regional alliances to coordinate actions.
+The UNITED STATES, which has the world’s highest infections and deaths, is inching towards a gradual resumption of business.
+On April 17, President Donald Trump unveiled a three-stage process for states to end shutdowns, a plan which is a set of recommendations for state governors, not orders.

-New York Governor Andrew Cuomo, whose state is the hardest hit, said on April 15 he would begin with reopening the most essential businesses and those with the lowest infection risk.
+New York Governor Andrew Cuomo, whose state is the hardest hit, said on April 20 that restrictions must be lifted in a way that prevents further outbreaks.

-Some governors have warned there was no return to a pre-pandemic “normal” until a vaccine becomes available.

-CANADA will keep non-essential businesses shut for several more weeks, Prime Minister Justin Trudeau said on April 14, and the nation’s most populous province Ontario extended for another 28 days its shutdown that was due to expire on April 23.
+CANADA will need to keep strict physical distancing in place, Prime Minister Justin Trudeau said on April 19.

-Lockdowns are set to continue in BRAZIL’s largest cities and most states, with Sao Paulo extending its social distancing measures until April 22 and Rio de Janeiro until April 30, despite the health ministry’s suggestion that states with less than 50% of occupancy in health systems could loosen rules.
+Lockdowns are set to continue in BRAZIL’s largest cities and most states, with Sao Paulo extending its social distancing measures until April 22 and Rio de Janeiro until April 30, despite President Jair Bolsonaro’s repeated calls to end stay-at-home orders that he said were hurting the economy.

 ARGENTINA’s lockdown has been extended until April 26, but the government is considering widening the list of essential services to allow some businesses back.